 The following list of bullet points will help you to differentiate between the two features:

 This depends on the policy that is configured in Sophos Central, the test that needs to be performed may differ.
 This answer provides the most common way to test Web Control functionality is working.
 Use the malware test page to test the category classification.

-In addition to checking the Events report in Sophos Central for Web control events, on the endpoint logs or behaviors can also be checked or observed to see evidence of Web control being operational:
+In addition to checking the Events report in Sophos Central for Web control events, the endpoint logs or behaviors can also be checked or observed to see evidence of Web control being operational:

 com.sophos.webintelligence: [Date] [Time] Policy action 'block' on 'https://www.facebook.com'

 This webpage is not available

 For more information of what to check, see Understanding and troubleshooting policy compliance of devices managed by Sophos Central.

 Balloon or Toast messages can be suppressed if required by the article 'Website blocked' popups are constantly appearing on web pages.

 It is possible to obtain trace logging for both Web protection and the Web control components on the endpoint.
 Please contact Sophos Support quoting How to enable Sophos Web Intelligence (Web Protection feature) and Web Control logging and they will best guide you with the appropriate level of logging.

 How to enable Sophos Web Intelligence (Web Protection feature) and Web Control logging